watmis1223/tamboonapi/README.md

 Tamboon api for charity donation

-call tamboonapi/ for charity list call tamboonapi/donate to donate
+a) call tamboonapi/ for charity list
+b) call tamboonapi/donate to donate